jonsterling/latex-ebproof-rules/README.md

 The following files are included:
 - `ebproof-rules.dtx` : the doctrip source for the package and documentation
 - `ebproof-rules.ins` : the generation script for producing `ebproof-rules.sty`
-- `ebproof-rules.pdf` : the compiled documentation

 The package requires `expl3` (the LaTeX3 programming environment) which provides many useful programming tools.

+To build the documenation, run `l3build doc`.

 License